knative/docs/serving/cluster-local-route.md

+---
-# Making your Routes local to the cluster
+title: "Making your Routes local to the cluster"
+#linkTitle: "OPTIONAL_ALTERNATE_NAV_TITLE"
+weight: 20
+---

 In Knative 0.3.x or later, all Routes with a domain suffix of `svc.cluster.local` will only be visible inside the cluster.